Tauranga City Council: Elections

 The council is normally elected every three years, using the single transferable vote voting system.
 The vote is conducted by postal ballot.
 The 2007 election, which closed on 13 October 2007, had a turnout of 40%.
 Turnouts have since been 38.07% 2010, 37.78% 2013, 43.64% 2016, 40.28% 2019.

-Tauranga City Council formerly used the first-past-the-post (FPP) voting system until 2019.
+Tauranga City Council formerly used the first-past-the-post (FPP) voting system until 2019, when it switched to using single transferable vote (STV).

-For electoral purposes, Tauranga is divided into three wards and an at-large category.
-The three metropolitan wards each elect two Councillors each, and the at-large category elects four Councillors.

-Party politics are much less influential in elections to the Council than is the case for the House of Representatives.
-In 2007, the Mayor and a majority of Councillors were elected as independent candidates.

-No election was held for the Tauranga City Council during the 2022 local elections, due to the council having been replaced with a commission.
-The next elections for the city council are instead scheduled for July 2024.
+No election was held for the Tauranga City Council during the 2022 local elections, due to the council having been replaced with a Crown commission.
+The next elections for the city council were instead held during July 2024.

+Tauranga City Council created nine electoral wards for the 2024 local elections.
+There are eight general wards (Mauao/Mount Maunganui, Arataki, Pāpāmoa, Welcome Bay, Matua-Otūmoetai, Bethlehem, Tauriko and Te Papa) and one Māori ward (Te Awanui, covering the entire city), which each return one councillor.

 Council

 Under most circumstances, the council is presided over by the Mayor.
-At its first meeting after a local election, the Council elects from among its members a Deputy Mayor, who acts as Mayor in the absence and with the consent, or in the incapacity, of the Mayor.
+At its first meeting after a local election, the council elects from among its members a deputy mayor, who acts as mayor in the absence and with the consent, or in the incapacity, of the Mayor.
 The Deputy Mayor also presides at meetings if the Mayor is not present.
 The Deputy Mayor serves until losing his set on the council, unless removed from office by a vote of the council.

-Councillors also serve on a number of committees.
-As of 2022, there are four Standing and Special Committees, seven Joint Committees, two advisory groups and two hearings panels.
-The council can delegate certain powers to these committees, or alternatively they can consider matters in more detail and make recommendations to the full Council.
+Elections for the council were most recently held in 2024.

+In January 2025, Te Awanui Māori ward councillor Mikaere Sydney resigned his seat after not being to take up his position as councillor due to illness.
+A by-election to fill his seat was held in April 2025, and Sydney's uncle Hemi Rolleston was elected.

-As of the 2019 local elections, the members of the council were:
+As of the 2025 by-election, the members of the council are: